Create a policy using TinyMDM

 • Set a volume level

-• Modify device’s language and timezone
+• Modify device’s timezone

 • Remove swipe screen to unlock